fanieblesat/py_programs/README.md

 # my_project
-This a complitaion of small programs using python
+This a compilation of small programs using python.